The Complete Service Reminder Guide (Including Free Templates!)

 - A letter is probably the best option for older clientele, and when dealing with a busy senior corporate customer.
 However, there are services like Thankbot and Inkpact that make letters an experience, and since we’ve discussed how field service customer experience is key in this day and age, you can always design an interesting letter and send it out to see if it brings in more customers than other options.

-If you follow this service reminder guide and regard the tips as an opportunity rather than a chore, we’re sure you will see an impact on your bottom line!
+If you follow this service reminder guide, we’re sure you will see an impact on your bottom line!
 Remember, reminders are an opportunity, not a chore.

 How to write powerful a powerful service reminder guide

 Simply sending reminders is step one; getting customers to open and act on them is the next (and much harder) step.
-You can only control what you do – and not what customers do – but following these tips will help you create reminders that customers take action on:
+You can only control what you do.
+Your customers will always manage to surprise you.
+But following these tips will help you create reminders that will encourage them to take action on:

 - Remember the word “remember.”
 Adding this important word to the subject line of your email (or the beginning of your letter or SMS) separates your helpful reminder from the marketing messages and junk mail bombarding your customers.
 Also, the positive “remember” has been shown to be more effective than “don’t forget” in getting people to actually, well… remember.